artemnovak/gh-actions-course/README.md

-Repository to play with GH Actions
+Repository to play with GH Actions.
+PR attack.